-The Systems Division (SD), made up of four teams, provides direction and support for core business systems at the University.
-These include the Student Administration System, based on the Oracle/PeopleSoft "Campus Solutions" software package, and the Financial and Human Resources Systems, based on the SAP software.
-SD also manages user access to these systems and provides technical documentation services to the UCT community.
+The Systems Division (SD), made up of the four teams described below, provides direction and support for identified business systems at the University.
+These include the Student Administration System, based on the Oracle/PeopleSoft "Campus Solutions" product, and the Financial and Human Resources Systems, based on the SAP software, as well as specialised systems for functions such as lecture timetabling, student housing, business intelligence, and the UCT Mobile app.
+SD also manages user access to these systems and provides technical documentation and information architecture services to the UCT community.

 - Email: email@example.com